 Poor us who would love to wear this watch but cannot afford it (now or ever).
-A truly cool design that I think will appeal to a legion of watch lovers and traditionally non-watch lover's alike.
-The time is sold in a simple digital manner on four discs.
+A truly cool design that I think will appeal to a legion of watch lovers and traditionally non-watch lovers, alike.
+The time is told in a simple digital manner on four discs.
 Because there are four numerals (assume it said like 11:25 for the full four numbers).
 And this is why the brand is called 4N.
 I think it is sort of funny how brands come about with a plan of just selling one watch.
-Basically all future 4N watches can only have 4 numerals right?
+Basically, all future 4N watches can only have 4 numerals right?
 You see this type of one watch brand pretty often in the watch world.
-Once in a while the brand does well enough to make more models.
+Once in a while, the brand does well enough to make more models.

 The model name of the watch is something a bit weird like 4N-MVT01/D01/42 - at least I think.
 I am just going to call it the 4N, just like I call the Cabestan Vertical Tourbillon Winch watch, the Cabestan watch.
 Inside the 4N watch is the MVT01 movement.
 Which is not a particularly clever way of indicating that it is their first movement.
 It is supposed to be in-house made to boot.
 The movement is manually wound and the hours and minutes are supposed to be jumping hours and minutes.
 I am actually surprised by this because the only such watch that I know to do this is the A. Lange & Sohne Lange Zeitwerk watch - which was really hard to make and took a really long time to properly engineer.
 It seems a bit hard to believe that 4N would get it right so quickly when Lange clearly isn't giving away and secrets.